Atlantic theater aircraft carrier operations during World War II: Siege of Malta, Part II: (Nov 1941-Nov 1942)

 Merchant ship convoys, however, continued to suffer serious losses, and resupply of Malta from the east was considered untenable.
 A critically important convoy from the west was assembled in August 1942 as part of Operation Pedestal.
 Fourteen merchant vessels, including the American oiler SS Ohio were part of the convoy.
-Spitfires were to be launched from HMS Furious while air cover for the entire convoy was provided by fighters from three carriers, HMS Eagle, Victorious, and Indomitable.
+Spitfires were to be launched from HMS Furious while air cover for the entire convoy was provided by fighters from three carriers, HMS Eagle, HMS Victorious, and HMS Indomitable.
 Additional escort was provided by two battleships, seven cruisers, and 24 destroyers, forming the largest ever convoy to Malta.
 It was attacked by German and Italian submarines, other Axis warships and some 80 land-based torpedo- and dive-bombers, resulting in serious losses.
 Eagle was struck by a torpedo from U-73 and sank.
 Indomitable sustained damage to her flight deck, leaving only Victorious remaining to provide fighter protection for the convoy, at least until she reached the turn-around point for most of the heavy escorts off Bizerte.
 The Spitfires were successfully launched, but only five of the 14 merchant ships survived the three day attack to arrive at Malta.
 One of them, damaged by three bomb hits, was the SS Ohio, whose large delivery of oil sustained Malta and kept her assaulting Axis shipping and weakening the Axis German-Italian Panzer Army in North Africa prior to the Second battle of El Alamein.
 Arrival of Ohio was judged to justify the entire, costly effort.

 The siege of Malta effectively ended in November 1942 when the Allies invaded French North Africa with Operation Torch.
 At that time, the principal Axis effort to protect their supply lines shifted from neutralizing Malta to protecting the ports in Tunisia.

 A total of seven fleet carriers had been used to undertake twenty-eight separate Malta resupply operations between August 1940 and October 1942.
-Those carriers were HMS Argus, Illustrious, Ark Royal, Victorious, and Eagle, USS Wasp, and HMS Furious.
+Those carriers were HMS Argus, HMS Illustrious, HMS Ark Royal, HMS Victorious, and HMS Eagle, HMS Furious, and USS Wasp.
 Eagle alone made nine such ferrying trips, sending 183 Spitfires to the island.
 The Ark Royal and Eagle were sunk in the Mediterranean during this period.